(work in progress..)

-I prefer chord theory over sheet music.
-Sheet music tells you exactly what to play, while chord theory illuminates various pathways of acceptable routes.
-Its up to the musician to interpret the music in their own unique style.
+I prefer music chord theory over sheet music.
+The difference is sheet music tells you exactly what to play and chord theory illuminates various pathways of acceptable routes.
+This allow the musician’s emotion to interpret the music in their own unique style.
 I feel that it gives more freedom to create something fresh, new, and original every time.
-The technical aspect of music composing is now a subconscious reflex that has allowed me to focus my attention on the development of the object’s personality that I’m looking to pronounce.
+The technical aspect of music composing will become a subconscious reflex that will direct focus to the attention of the development of the object’s personality that you are looking to pronounce.

 Music has always been a huge part of my life.
 Like everyone else, I started with the recorder flute.
 Shortly after, I picked up the viola and played that consistently for six years.
 I really love the sound that it produces.

 As I got older, I started playing guitar but then shifted my focus toward the bass guitar.
 Bass and drums set the foundation of songs.
 Originally I started with sheet music, but as my musical knowledge increased, I started to notice many patterns in music and moved toward chord theory.
 Thats when I started playing the piano.
 For eight years piano was my favorite because its particularly useful when working with MIDI.
 Now the chromatic button style accordion is my favorite.
 The sophistication and intricacy of the inner-mechanics along with the incredibly intuitive button layout makes the accordion the most interesting instrument that I’ve seen so far.